 ThinkUV this summer

-Fight for Sight and contact lenses supplier Vision Direct are teaming up to encourage everyone to #ThinkUV this summer and keep their shades on while they’re out in the sun.
+In 2017 Fight for Sight and contact lenses supplier Vision Direct teamed up to encourage everyone to #ThinkUV in the summer and keep their shades on while they’re out in the sun.

 Are you thinking UV?

 In the UK, UV exposure is the highest in the summer

 Myth: UV exposure is the same all year round, whether it's summer, winter, spring or autumn

 You don't need to wear sunglasses on a cloudy day